Moulding Knife Template Design Video

 Thickness of finished moulding + ¾” = length of knife.
 Example 1” thick moulding plus ¾” = 1.750” (Left and right cutter heads)

 Here is the breakdown of why we use these dimensions, .394” of the .750” equation is reserved for the reference side (axial constant) and the remaining amount is on the opposite side of the knife, this will also add strength to the edges of the blades while milling.

 For safety reasons there is a minimum size of 1.750” in length, we do not cut any piece of steel shorter, for safety purposes the knife steel must be under at least two gib screws in the cutter head.
 We use this default in all our molding knives to protect the machine operators, this default should be considered common practice when cutting blanks.

-All moulding manufacturers that conduct business with Mirror Reflections knows we always include the cut steel size on every one of our detailed cad drawings.
-We put a lot of vital and useful information in our designs to help you better understand the milling process, save you valuable time and help eliminate some possible mistakes that could cause some machining issues.
+All moulding manufacturers that conduct business with Mirror Reflections know we always include the cut steel size on our detailed CAD drawings.
+We put a lot of vital and valuable information in our designs to help you better understand the milling process, save you valuable time, and help eliminate mistakes that could cause machining issues.
 Although it takes us a substantial amount of time to design a quality moulding, it is the foundation of the tool, which is a critical step to a superior designed acrylic template used to manufacture a quality moulding knife.

 If you have any questions or need further assistance please feel free to contact us.